Tourism: European scale

 The carbon footprint of global tourism

 Tourism contributes significantly to global gross domestic product, and is forecast to grow at an annual 4%, thus outpacing many other economic sectors.
 Between 2009 and 2013, tourism’s global carbon footprint has increased from 3.9 to 4.5 GtCO2e, four times more than previously estimated, accounting for about 8% of global greenhouse gas emissions.
 Transport, shopping and food are significant contributors.
 The majority of this footprint is exerted by and in high-income countries.
 The rapid increase in tourism demand is effectively outstripping the decarbonization of tourism-related technology.
-We project that, due to its high carbon intensity and continuing growth, tourism will constitute a growing part of the world’s greenhouse gas emissions (6).
+Due to its high carbon intensity and continuing growth, tourism will probably constitute a growing part of the world’s greenhouse gas emissions (6).

 Analysis of data on international tourism movement between 178 countries for the period 1995 to 2010 showed the preferences of tourists for warmer destinations and closer counties (1).
 In addition, climate change projections for 2080 (A2, B1 and B2 emissions scenarios) showed that global warming is, on the whole, bad news for warm destinations in terms of loss of competitiveness.
 Hence, it shows how the search for a more comfortable climate is found to be one of the main motivations in determining international global tourism flows and, as such, climate change would imply a loss of attractiveness for traditional winter resorts and traditional warmer destinations around the world.
 However, on the other hand, it seems that global warming would increase attractiveness for high latitude countries (1).